CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![renderReact](./asset/img/renderReact.gif)
 > This is the result of above code.
-> As you know from this result, you don't have to do complicated UI workprocess at your project any more!
+> As you know from this result, you don't have to do UI workprocess complicatedly at your project any more!
 > Just extend design component at your project and work with your code as much as you want.

 ### 2. _Create component at your project_
 <!-- > ```css